eclipse-cbi/jiro/documentation/USER_DOC.md

 workspace at the start/end of the build.
 Otherwise you have to clone the repository again on next build.
 It's faster to use `git reset -fdx` instead.

+**Important:** This tip does not apply to dynamic agents on our clustered infrastructure as agents are ephemeral and workspaces are eventually lost at the end of the builds.
+Deleting Jenkins workspaces at the end of the build is then a waste of time as this will be done by the system anyway after the agent is shutdown.

 ### Disable secondary artifacts in gerrit builds